lilunia/MyMoney/README.md

 ## General info

+This application allows to manage own finances in chosen currency (PLN, EUR, USD, GBP, CHF).
+Currency exchange is based on <a href = 'https://currency.getgeoapi.com/'>CURRENCY API</a>.

-This application allows to manage own finances.
-When add transaction button is clicked popup window will appear.
+When 'add transaction' button is clicked popup window will appear.
 In this window need to be enter a name of transaction, an amount and select the transaction category.
+The user can add new transaction in currency other than the main one.
+If currency of transaction need to be exchanged to main one, the user to do so can either choose current rate from API or enter his own rate.
 Transactions can be deleted either one by one or all of them at once.
 The amount of available money, income and expenses are constantly updated.

 MyMoney was written in english language.